mlpack/mlpack/doc/user/core/transforms/signal_preprocessing.md

 <!-- TODO: add EEMD and CEEMDAN -->

 ## EMD
-The `EMD()` function can be used to extract IMFs from a uniformly sample periodic signal:
+The `EMD()` function can be used to extract Intrinsic Mode Functions (IMFs) from a uniformly sampled periodic signal:

 #### `EMD()` Parameters